referrerpolicy=no-referrer-when-downgrade

 //! * Long term Parachains, obtained through locking a sum of DOT in an auction system.

-//! * on-demand Parachains, purchased through paying DOT to the relay-chain whenever needed.
+//! * On-demand Parachains, purchased through paying DOT to the relay-chain whenever needed.

 //!